 “This type of artificial intelligence gathers data about you to see what your preferences are,” he said, citing examples of companies that use sentiment analysis.
 “The most obvious is Netflix, which makes suggestions like, ‘We think you would like this movie because you have watched x, y and z.’
 Another one that comes to mind is Amazon.
 These recommendation engines are everywhere.”

 Another panel discussed the topic of telemedicine, which is the use of telecommunication to provide healthcare anywhere, removing the necessity to go to the doctor’s office.
 Telecommunication enables services such as in-home medical devices, virtual consults, chatbots to answer questions, and interactive education, aiming to streamline care by making it more convenient for patients.
 In addition, medical apps are offering digital cardiac monitoring, diabetic monitoring, and exercise and diet plans for patients to monitor and improve their health.
-Kaiser Permanente is offering ear-infection monitors, which allow at-home ear-infection checkups for children (administered by parents and guardians).
+A team of students from UCLA Anderson, including panelist Hadley Washburne, are part of a startup offering monitors that allow at-home ear-infection checkups for children (administered by parents and guardians).